 Traverse City, Michigan, has developed a reputation for being a foodie town.
-It’s full of great family and fine dining restaurants, pizzerias, ice cream shops, and wineries and breweries.
+Eating is one of the best things to do in Traverse City, as it’s full of great family-friendly and fine dining restaurants, pizzerias, ice cream shops, and wineries and breweries.
 Among the many dining options are at least two dozen unique local restaurants in Traverse City that deserve your attention.

 Best Local Restaurants in Traverse City That Are Great for Families

 If you’re wondering where to eat in Traverse City with kids, here are the best family-friendly Traverse City restaurants…

 Serving authentic Mexican dishes, Spanglish at The Village at Grand Traverse Commons is a fun casual restaurant for families.
 Its tacos have been voted the best around, and it touts being the only certified green restaurant in Northern Michigan.
 Using locally sourced ingredients, Spanglish makes quesadillas, tostadas, burritos, and more.

 If you’re looking for the best burgers and fries at an affordable price, stop by Slabtown Burgers.
 It’s located at the corner of Spruce Street and West Front Street with a casual family atmosphere and indoor and outdoor seating.
 The burger joint makes fresh beef patties and fries every day.
 Slabtown also serves soups, salads, wraps, hot dogs, and sandwiches.
 Vegetarian, gluten-free, and low-carb options are available as well.